shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - disadvantage -
   - overhead increases around testing, debugging issues, etc
   - latency increases - more so if we do not ensure loose coupling when [decomposing the service](#migration-to-microservices)
-  - most important - distributed transaction management is much harder when compared to using a single database
+  - important - distributed transaction management is much harder when compared to using a single database

 ## Migration to Microservices